TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 Before we go deeper, be **forewarned**.

 _**You may find that applying logic to your own life will take you into unexpected realizations.
-The study of logic may cause you to question old assumptions that have been previously unexamined.
-You will come out better, but you will not be the same.**_
+The study of logic may cause you to question old assumptions that have been previously unexamined.**_

+If that ends up being you, don't panic.

+You will come out better, but you will not be the same.